arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 }
 ```

-The Opta™ in charge of the Big Tank shares the information with the Small Tank regarding Big Tank's minimum level tagged as `BT_Min` inside the sketch.
+The Opta™ in charge of the Big Tank shares the information regarding the Big Tank's minimum level, tagged as `BT_Min` inside the sketch, with the Small Tank.

 ```arduino
 /**